If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 - Fish oil

-- Olive oil
+- Linseed oil

-- Dried fruits
+- Dry fruits

 - Peanut or almond butter

-*Yolks and salmon are also excellent sources of protein.
+*Egg yolks and salmon are also excellent sources of protein.

-Finally, it is important to highlight two fats – saturated fats and hydrogenated fats.
+Finally, it is important to highlight two fats?
+Saturated fats and hydrogenated fats.

-Although the reputation of saturated fats is not the best, they play an important role in the body, and should not be eliminated from the diet, only ingested in a reduced way in relation to essential fatty acids.
+Although the reputation of saturated fats is not the best, they play an important role in the body, and should not be eliminated from the diet, only ingested in a reduced form in relation to essential fatty acids.

-Carbohydrates are the main source of energy and can be classified into two categories: complex and simple.
+Carbohydrates are the main source of energy and can be classified into two categories: Complex and simple.